 Running for over a decade, the iteams programme partners multi-disciplinary teams of PhD students and postdocs with inventors from the University of Cambridge.
 As we are a recent spin-out from the academic laboratory of our scientific founder Marko Hyvonen, we have had the pleasure of working with an iteam over the last months.
-The team, a group of 7 talented PhDs and postdocs, which includes stem cell biologists, biochemists, developmental biologists and a student of psychiatry have been exploring unmet needs and opportunities in growth factors across stem cell science and regenerative medicine.
+The team, a group of 7 talented PhDs and postdocs, which includes stem cell biologists, biochemists, developmental biologists and a student of psychiatry, have been exploring unmet needs and opportunities in growth factors across stem cell science and regenerative medicine.

-The iteam have been investigating challenges with growth factors and cytokines that need to be addressed within global biotechnology, pharmaceutical R&D, basic research, bioprocessing and regenerative medicine sectors.
+The iteam has been investigating challenges with growth factors and cytokines that need to be addressed within global biotechnology, pharmaceutical R&D, basic research, bioprocessing and regenerative medicine sectors.
 Along with serious market analysis their brief is also to dream and look at Qkine’s technologies with a critical fresh eye to evaluate novel applications, technologies and partnerships that are both commercially viable and can enhance stem cell science.
-They are focusing particularly on organoid and organ on chip technologies to dovetail with our work on the development of engineered growth factors and minimal active fragments of key growth factors for 3D stem cell applications, a project co-funded by Innovate UK.
+They are focusing particularly on organoid and organ-on-chip technologies to dovetail with our work on the development of engineered growth factors and minimal active fragments of key growth factors for 3D stem cell applications, a project co-funded by Innovate UK.

-The team are currently running a survey (surveymonkey.de/r/WYG7HLV) to identify unmet needs in the industry and would I’m sure appreciate any further responses from people working in the area if you have 5 mins to contribute.
+The team are currently running a survey (surveymonkey.de/r/WYG7HLV) to identify unmet needs in the industry and would I’m sure appreciate any further responses from people working in the area if you have 5 minutes to contribute.

-Their final recommendations and presentation is in a few weeks but a recurring theme in their preliminary findings is the challenge of reproducibility and achieving consistent and stable bioactivity across stem cell and bioprocessing applications, which of course is an area close to our heart.
+Their final recommendations and presentation is in a few weeks, but a recurring theme in their preliminary findings is the challenge of reproducibility and achieving consistent and stable bioactivity across stem cell and bioprocessing applications, which of course is an area close to our heart.

-It is irrelevant (not a contender) really but as a start-up we have found working with an iteam, along with their experienced and knowledgeable industry mentor a worthwhile experience and a way to promote development of transferable skills for talented scientists.
+It is irrelevant (not a contender!) really but as a start-up, we have found working with an iteam, along with their experienced and knowledgeable industry mentor, a worthwhile experience and a way to promote development of transferable skills for talented scientists.